Azure/fta-internalbusinessapps/appmodernization/webapps-features-walkthrough/fta-webapp-features-demo.md

 ![Net full API project SSL](./media/3-vsapisslex-2.PNG)

-> [!NOTE] Make a note of the port numbers in the project for http and https we'll use these values in the remainder of the document.
+> **Note:** Make a note of the port numbers in the project for http and https we'll use these values in the remainder of the document.
 If your VS is different make a note of yours now (the IISExpress SSL port range in VS2017 is 44300-44399)
 >
 > HTTPS **``localhost:44385``**
 >